tylertitsworth/5th-age-srd/Classes/Necromancer.md

 **Attack:** Intelligence + Level vs. PD

-**Hit:** 4d12 + Intelligence negative energy damage, and each mook in the mob that drops becomes a skeleton mook under your control until the end of the battle.
+**Hit:** 4d12 + Intelligence necrotic damage, and each mook in the mob that drops becomes a skeleton mook under your control until the end of the battle.

 **Miss:** Half damage, and each mook in the mob that drops becomes a skeleton mook under your control until the end of the battle.